IAHPC - Gift Acceptance Policy

-- Gifts of jewelry, artwork, collections, equipment, and software shall be accepted with approval by the Executive Committee of IAHPC.
+- Gifts of jewellery, artwork, collections, equipment, and software shall be accepted with approval by IAHPC.
 Other matters that will be taken into consideration by IAHPC before deciding on acceptable gifts of personal property include: transportation cost; storage cost; cost of selling; cost of maintenance and repairs; location of property; cost of insurance.

 - Such gifts of tangible personal property defined above shall be used by or sold for the benefit of IAHPC.

 - Depending upon the anticipated value of the gift, IAHPC shall have a qualified outside appraiser value the gift before accepting it.

 - IAHPC adheres to all IRS requirements for disposing gifts of tangible personal property and filing appropriate forms.